swisspol/PolKit/README.md

 The code is clean, ready to be used in your project, self-documented and has unit tests.
 Most classes are also independent from each other, so you can just pick what you need.

-The entire project is available open-source under GPLv3 license.
+This source code is copyrighted Pierre-Olivier Latour and available under the terms of the GPLv3 license.